Gabo19x/PhoneBook/README.md

 ### 3.5 - 3.6
 Now you can also create contacts with the name and number.
 Additionally, it is validated that there is no one with the same name or that it is null.

+### 3.7 - 3.22
+The entire backend is added using mongo.js and mongo atlas database